imjoy-team/ImJoy/docs/i2k_tutorial.md

 You can also click the **Edit** button, you should see a code editor.
 Now you can change `Hello from ImJoy!` to `Hello, <YOUR NAME>`, then click the **Run** button in the toolbar of the code editor

-?> If you cannot see the run button or you don't see the popup message, you can try the following steps: **1)** Make sure you are reading this tutorial from https://imjoy.io/docs, it won't work if you read directly from Github; **2)** Make sure you use the latest Chrome or FireFox, with Javascript enabled.
+?> If you cannot see the run button or you don't see the popup message, you can try the following steps: **1)** Make sure you are reading this tutorial from https://imjoy.io/docs, it won't work if you read directly from Github; **2)** Make sure you are using the latest Chrome or FireFox, with Javascript enabled.

 ### ImJoy plugin types

-?> ImJoy currently support several **plugin types**: 1) `window` in for building web UI with HTML/CSS and Javascript; 2) `web-worker` in Javascript for browser based computation, runs in a separate thread 3) `web-python` in Python for browser based computation, powered by [WebAssembly](https://webassembly.org/)/[Pyodide](https://github.com/iodide-project/pyodide); 4) `native-python` in Python for heavy computation with local workstations or remote servers.
+?> ImJoy currently supports several **plugin types**: 1) `window` in for building web UI with HTML/CSS and Javascript; 2) `web-worker` in Javascript for browser-based computation, runs in a separate thread 3) `web-python` in Python for browser-based computation, powered by [WebAssembly](https://webassembly.org/)/[Pyodide](https://github.com/iodide-project/pyodide); 4) `native-python` in Python for heavy computation with local workstations or remote servers.
 See [here](https://imjoy.io/docs/#/development?id=plugin-types-and-configurations) for more details.

 The above example is a `window` plugin and you can use Javascript/HTML/CSS.
 To show the popup message we used the native Javascript function `alert`.
 PLease note that this won't work for example in plugins written in Python.

 ### Using ImJoy API

-To permit basic user interactions, ImJoy provide a set of API (application programming interface ) functions which can be used consistently across all plugin types and supported programming language.
+To permit basic user interactions, ImJoy provides a set of API (application programming interface ) functions which can be used consistently across all plugin types and supported programming language.

 For example, the equivalent ImJoy API function to the Javascript function `alert()` is `api.alert()`.

-?> You can find detailed description of all the ImJoy API [here](https://imjoy.io/docs/#/api).
+?> You can find detailed description of all ImJoy API functions [here](https://imjoy.io/docs/#/api).

-?> You can use `Ctrl+F` or `Command+F` to search api functions in the page.
-For example, type `api.alert` and you can easily find the definition of `api.alert` [here](https://imjoy.io/docs/#/api?id=apialert).
+?> You can use `Ctrl+F` or `Command+F` to search api functions on the page.
+For example, type `api.alert` and you can find the definition of `api.alert` [here](https://imjoy.io/docs/#/api?id=apialert).

-?> If you want to share the definition of a specific api function to someone, you can simply click on the function name and copy the url in the address bar (e.g.: https://imjoy.io/docs/#/api?id=apialert).
+?> If you want to share the definition of a specific api function with someone, you can click on the function name and copy the url in the address bar (e.g.: https://imjoy.io/docs/#/api?id=apialert).

 You can directly access the `api` object in Javascript plugins (with type=`window` or `web-worker`):
 <!-- ImJoyPlugin: { "type": "web-worker", "passive": true,"editor_height": "200px"} -->